-For education majors, field experiences throughout your program are designed to help you gain the know-how of planning, implementing, and assessing instruction in literature and composition.
+Field experiences throughout your program are designed to help you enhance planning, implementing, and assessing instruction in literature and composition.
 It is my goal this semester that you will complete the 20-hour requirement working directly with students either in a one-to-one, small group, or whole class setting.
-You will have in-class field experiences, as you will engage the "Reading a poem" assignment and you will coplan and teach a literature discussion.
+You will have in-class field experiences, as you will engage the "Reading a poem" assignment and you will co-plan and teach a literature discussion.
 You will also be paired with a teacher in Gr.
 6-12 classrooms or working with adolescents in other settings.
-The assignments and activities will prepare you to compile the necessary evidence for the Content Pedagogy Portfolio that you will prepare in EDUC 3005 to demonstrate that you have met the National Council of Teachers of English (NCTE) Standards